MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 > Mentoring(s)... precise definition is elusive

 I fully agree.
 The precise definition of mentoring is elusive!
-Turns out there are many different forms of mentoring.
-Going back to Wikipedia you will find numerous different strains of mentoring all with their own unique attributes.
+Turns out, going back to Wikipedia you discover numerous different strains of mentoring all with their own unique names and attributes.

 Looking at these explanations and what we do with our graduate software developer, probably the closest actual type of mentoring we do is **profession or trade mentoring**.
 As Wikipedia goes on to explain: _A profession or trade mentor is someone who is currently in the profession the mentee is entering.
 That person knows the trends, important changes and new practices that the mentee should know to stay at the top of their career and helps guide them through these things._